Symplectic realizations of holomorphic Poisson manifolds: Introduction

-Another goal of our paper is to present a conceptual proof of Crainic-M{\u{a}}rcu{\c{t}} theorem.
+At this point, we must also mention the recent work of Crainic-M{\v{a}}rcu{\c{t}} \cite{MR2900786}, where they present a very simple explicit construction of a symplectic realization of an arbitrary $C^\infty$-Poisson manifold $(M, \pi)$ on an open neighborhood of $T^*M$.
+In fact, another goal of our paper is to present a conceptual proof of their theorem.
 The idea is quite simple indeed.
-Given a local Lie groupoid $\rgpd$ with Lie algebroid $A$, it is well-known that, by choosing an $A$-connection on $A$, one can construct a local diffeomorphism, called the exponential map, from an open neighborhood of the zero section of $A$ onto an open neighborhood of the unit space in $\rgpd$ \cite{MR1687747}.
-Now if $\rgpd$ is a Cattaneo--Felder local symplectic groupoid, its Lie algebroid $A$ is known to be isomorphic to $(T^*M)_\pi$.
-By pulling back the symplectic form on $\rgpd$ via such an exponential map, one obtains a symplectic form on an open neighborhood of the zero section of $(T^*M)_\pi$.
-One can verify directly that this coincides with the formula given by Crainic--M{\u{a}}rcu{\c{t}} \cite{MR2900786}.
-By applying a combination of techniques developed in the study of symplectic Nijenhuis local groupoids \cite{MR2276462} and the theory of Lie bialgebroids and Poisson groupoids \cite{MR1262213, MR1746902}, we are able to describe explicitly the two compatible symplectic structures on the local groupoid as desired, and thus obtain the following main result of the paper.
+Given a local Lie groupoid $\rgpd$ with Lie algebroid $A$, it is well known that, by choosing an $A$-connection on $A$, one can construct a local diffeomorphism -- the exponential map \cite{MR1687747} --- from an open neighborhood of the zero section of $A$ onto an open neighborhood of the unit space in $\rgpd$.
+Now, if $\rgpd$ is a local symplectic groupoid, its Lie algebroid $A$ is known to be isomorphic to $\cotalg{M}$ --- see~\cite{MR996653}.
+Pulling back the symplectic form on $\rgpd$, which Cattaneo-Felder described explicitly using Poisson sigma models \cite[Equation~(3.1), Theorem~3.3 and Section~4.3]{MR1938552}, via such an exponential map, one obtains a symplectic form on an open neighborhood of the zero section of the cotangent bundle $T^*M$.
+One can then verify directly that this symplectic form coincides with the one obtained in \cite{MR2900786} (see also \cite{MR2116732} for some related results).

+By applying a combination of techniques developed in the study of symplectic-Nijenhuis local groupoids \cite{MR2276462} and the theory of Lie bialgebroids and Poisson groupoids \cite{MR1262213, MR1746902}, we are able to describe explicitly the two compatible symplectic structures on the local groupoid, and thus obtain the following main result of the paper.